 Reading and writing, mathematics, social studies, health education, physical education, computer science and career studies standards were the first content areas to undergo the revision process during 2017-2018 and are now formally adopted.
 They are scheduled for review beginning again in 2025.
 Following these, world languages, technology, and library/media standards have been revised.
-Revision of science standards occurred in 2020-2022 and review of visual and performing arts standards in began in 2021 and is ongoing..
-Thereafter, standards review will occur on a rotating cycle every six years.
+Then, Revision of science standards began occurred in 2020-2021 and revision review of visual and performing arts standards in began in 2021 and is ongoing.
+2022 will follow.
+Thereafter, revisions standards review will occur on a rotating cycle every six years.

 As well as establishing the requirement for standards described above, KRS 158.6453 established the requirement for Kentucky-developed assessments.
 It also outlines processes to ensure the alignment between the state's standards and its assessments.
 The law defines the state testing requirements and provides broad parameters for the Commonwealth's accountability system.
-With the exception of a college admissions exam at grade 11, summative assessments must involve Kentucky educators in the development process.
+With the exception of a college admissions exam at grades 10 and 11, summative assessments must involve Kentucky educators in the development process.

 KRS 158.6453 requires assessments in reading, writing (i.e., on-demand tests and editing and mechanics) and mathematics.
 Consistent with ESSA, reading and mathematics are required annually in grades 3-8 and once at high school.
 Writing, science and social studies are required once per grade span (i.e., elementary, middle and high school).
-A college admissions exam is required to be administered at grade 11.
+A college admissions exam is required to be administered at grades 10 and 11.
+Although testing is required for a grade 10 college admissions exam, funding was not allocated.
+Until funding is secured, Kentucky will continue to administer the college admissions exam at grade 11.
 Students with the most significant cognitive disabilities, approximately 1% of Kentucky's students, participate in the alternate assessment aligned with alternate academic achievement standards (AA-AAAS).
 The law charges the KBE to revise the annual statewide assessment program as needed to ensure alignment between assessments and revised academic standards.